Mohsin853/submission/README.md

 There are 4 main steps.

 ## Step 1:
- I built first spider `company_index.py` which crawls the website `https://www.adapt.io/directory/industry/telecommunications/A-1`.
+Run `scrapy startproject <project name>` .
+Move to project directory I built first spider `company_index.py` which crawls the website `https://www.adapt.io/directory/industry/telecommunications/A-1`.
 There are a list of companies mentioned in the website.
 I had to scrape the company name and source url enclosed within, by deriving the xpath.
 To run the spider we have to run `scrapy crawl company -o company_index.json` which will save the output in a json file

 ## Step 2: